 Q: Is the Intel Arc A380 a good choice for low-profile builds?

 A: The Intel Arc A380 is an excellent choice for low-profile builds.
-It is designed to deliver solid performance compactly, making it suitable for mini-ITX and other small form factor builds.
+It is designed to deliver solid performance in a compact form factor, making it suitable for mini-ITX and other small-form-factor builds.

 Q: Are there any power connector requirements for these low-profile GPUs?